 Bullard Bright IDEA Lab

-In January 2021, the Board of Trustees approved a capital project to renovate Bullard Gymnasium, built in 1953, into an innovative teaching and learning environment.
-Housed in the heart of the Upper School, the Bullard Bright IDEA Lab will serve as a hub for creativity, collaboration, and connection between all students and faculty across academic disciplines.
+In January 2022, the transformation of Bullard Gymnasium, built in 1953, was complete.
+Through the generosity of donors, the space turned it into an innovative teaching and learning environment.
+A classroom, presentation space, studio, maker space, and lab all in one, this flexible space is without definition in the traditional sense.
+Housed in the heart of the Upper School, the Bullard Bright IDEA Lab serves as a hub for creativity, collaboration, and connection between all students and faculty across academic disciplines.

-Learn more about the Bullard Bright IDEA Lab.
+Read more about the inspiration for the Bullard Bright IDEA Lab.

 Dr. Stephanie Balmer Tributes